konfiger/konfiger.github.io/README.md

 | fromFile(String, Char, Char)           | Load the configer datas from a file, the first parameter is the file path, the second param is the delimeter and the third param is the seperator
 | fromString(String)           | Load the configer datas from a file, the first parameter is the String(can be empty), the default delimeter(`=`) and seperator(`\n`) will be used
 | fromString(String, Char, Char)           | Load the configer datas from a file, the first parameter is the String(can be empty), the second param is the delimeter and the third param is the seperator
-| fromStream(KonfigerStream)           | Load the configer datas from a KonfigerStream object, this make data loading progressive as data is only loaded from the file when put or get until the Stream reached EOF
+| fromStream(KonfigerStream)           | Load the configer datas from a KonfigerStream object, this make data loading progressive as data is only loaded from the file when put or get until the Stream reaches EOF

 #### Public Fields